shopware5/devdocs/source/developers-guide/shopware-5-upgrade-guide-for-developers/index.md

 ### Shopping worlds

 Shopping worlds have been technically refactored from the ground up to improve the overall performance when adding several elements to a shopping world.
 It is now possible to export and import shopping worlds via the backend.
 You can also convert shopping worlds to presets for reusability of configured shopping worlds.
-Please look at the Developer Docs article for further information.
+Please look at the "[Create custom emotion preset plugin](/developers-guide/emotion-preset-plugin/)" article for further information.

+#### Removed escaped_fragments

+In previous versions it was possible to request shopping worlds with parameter ```?_escaped_fragment_=1```.
+This provided direct loading of shopping worlds instead of ajax loading.
+This parameter does not work anymore.

 #### ComponentHandler